Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (03/31/2021):*
+*Quote of the Day (04/01/2021):*

-_**The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.**_
+_**Your fears, your critics, your heroes, your villains: They are fictions you perceive as reality.
+Choose to see through them.
+Choose to let them go.**_

-Charles Bukowski
+Isaac Lidsky